On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Forecasting for scenario generation

 \DecMargin{1em}

-In the algorithm, $\mathsf{D}(h)$ denotes any predefined probability distribution parametrized by $h$.
-We use $\textbf{Sample-from}(\cdot)$ to represent the function that returns a single draw from some a given probability distribution.
+In the algorithm, $\mathsf{D}(h)$ denotes any predefined probability distribution parametrized by $h$, which in our case is used to refer RNN output parameters.
+We use $\textbf{Sample-from}(\cdot)$ to represent the function that returns a single draw from a given probability distribution.
 Although this function can be used to incorporate diverse sampling techniques, in this paper, we assume that it uses the crude Monte Carlo sampling.